SisyphusMD/archiver/README.md

 sudo ./archiver/setup.sh
 ```

-- Follow the instructions in the automated install script to set up the following:
+- Follow the instructions in this automated setup script to:
   - Install required package dependencies for the setup script.
+    - If any missing dependencies are found, you will be prompted to allow their installation.
   - Download the appropriate Duplicacy binary for your system.
+    - If the Duplicacy binary cannot be found, you will be prompted to allow its installation.
   - Generate the required RSA keypair for Duplicacy storage encryption.
+    - If RSA key files are not found, you will be prompted to generate them.
+    - See [here](https://forum.duplicacy.com/t/new-feature-rsa-encryption/2662) for manual generation details.
-  - Generate SSH keyfiles required for SFTP storage backends.
+  - Generate SSH key files required for SFTP storage backends.
+    - If SSH key files are not found, you will be prompted to generate them.
+    - To generate manually, run this from the archiver directory:
+      ```bash
+      mkdir -p .keys && ssh-keygen -t ed25519 -f .keys/id_ed25519" -N "" -C "archiver"
+      ```
+      - Do **NOT** provide a passphrase when prompted.
   - Build your configuration file.
+    - If your configuration file is not found, you will be prompted to build it.
+    - An example configuration file is provided in the examples directory, if you prefer to configure manually.
-  - Schedule the Archiver to run automatically via cron.
+  - Schedule Archiver to run automatically via cron.
+    - See this [Cronitor Guide](https://cronitor.io/guides/cron-jobs) for details on scheduling via cron.

+- Optionally, prepare custom service-backup-settings.sh and service-restore.sh files for any of your services and place in their respective service directories.
+Examples of thesse files can be found in the examples directory.

-#### Restoring
+#### Restoring Archiver

 - Navigate to the desired parent directory for the project, and clone the GitHub repository as noted in the **Installation** steps.
 ```bash